james-wallis/mcveloper/README.md

 * `m run` - Run a developer run script, user has to set this.
 * `m stop` - Run a developer stop script, user has to set this.
 * `m open` - Open mc in the browser, simple in Docker, clever in Kubernetes.
+* `m open-webpage` - Open the mc landing page.
+* `m get-context` - Get the current context for mcveloper (Docker or K8).
+* `m set-context` - Set a new context for mcveloper (Docker or K8).
+* `m get-run` - Get the run command for the current context.
+* `m set-run-command` - Set a new run command for the current context.
+* `m set-run-location` - Set a new run location for the current context.
+* `m get-stop` - Get the stop command for the current context.
+* `m set-stop-command` - Set a new stop command for the current context.
+* `m set-stop-location` - Set a new stop location for the current context.